<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://foodphoto.ai/blog/covers/how-to-photograph-drinks-beverage-guide.webp</image:loc>

-<image:title>How to Photograph Drinks: A Restaurant Beverage Photo Checklist</image:title>
+<image:title>How to Photograph Drinks: A Restaurant Beverage Photo Checklist (2026)</image:title>

-<image:caption>Drinks are tricky: reflections, glass glare, and condensation.
-Use this checklist to shoot cocktails, coffee, and smoothies that look premium and real.</image:caption>
+<image:caption>How to photograph drinks for a restaurant menu: control reflections, glass glare, ice, and condensation.
+A practical checklist for cocktails, coffee, and smoothies that look premium and real.</image:caption>

 </image:image>